TidierOrg/TidierCats.jl/README.md

 `TidierCats.jl `is a 100% Julia implementation of the R forcats package.

 `TidierCats.jl` has one main goal: to implement forcats's straightforward syntax and of ease of use while working with categorical variables for Julia users.
-While this package was develeoped to work seamelessly with `Tidier.jl` fucntions and macros, it can also work as a indepentenly as a standalone package.
-This package is powered by CateogricalArrays.jl
+While this package was develeoped to work seamelessly with `Tidier.jl` functions and macros, it can also work as a independently as a standalone package.
+This package is powered by CateogricalArrays.jl.

 ## What functions does TidierCats.jl support?